 1) Mail a check to Trinity Presbyterian Church, Attn: AGO.
 1106 Alameda De Las Pulgas, San Carlos, CA 94070.

 2) Credit Card Payment can be made here.
 A 3% non-refundable credit card service fee needs to be added to your total.

 GAIA works in impoverished Malawian villages, to provide basic health services in communities affected by HIV, AIDS, TB, and malaria.
-Covid response teams operating from GAIA’s Mobile Health Clinics educate rural communities on hygiene, social distancing, and other pandemic prevention steps.
 Donations to GAIA will be used toward community health programs including HIV testing and education, nursing education, and mobile health clinics.
 To learn more about GAIA on their website click here.

 In times of disaster, MAF’s large fleet of planes and helicopters transport aid workers, medical teams, missionaries, food, and supplies to some of the hardest hit and remotest areas of the world.
-Their work was needed more than ever as Covid spread in the world.
-Donations to MAF will be dedicated to MAF’s “Medical Assistance and Health Care Fund”.
 To learn more about MAF on their website click here.

 World Vision is a global Christian organization that improves the lives of children through education, community, and health initiatives.
-Covid relief programs help protect vulnerable children from hunger, violence, and neglect by providing food and educational support.
-Donations will be directed to their “Corona Virus International Response Fund”.
+Their local programs help protect vulnerable children from hunger, violence, and neglect by providing food and educational support.
 To learn more about World Vision on their website click here.